keyleds/keyleds/README.rst

 Using the API
 -------------

+If using the automatic install, install the development package first.
+It should be called ``keyleds-dev``.
+Otherwise, manual mode installs development files by default.

-Simply include `keyleds.h`_, and link with ``libkeyleds.a``.
+In your project, simply include `keyleds.h`_, and link with ``-lkeyleds``.
 Most functions are self-explanatory.
-Have a look at ``src/keyledsctl.c`` for examples.
+Have a look at ``keyledsctl/src/keyledsctl.c`` for examples.
 Open tickets if you need help.
-Code documentation should come with time.

-Some functions allocate structures but don't have a matching ``*_free_*`` function.
-When you find some, please open an issue and use stdlib's ``free`` in the meantime.

 Using python bindings
 ---------------------